The History of Chock full o’Nuts in New York City

 Better coffee than a millionaire’s money can’t buy.”

-In 2010, it was announced that the old school Chock Full o’ Nuts lunch counters complete with their legendary date nut raisin bread cream cheese sandwhichs would be returning to New York City.
-Currently, in 2020 there are two open Chock full o’ Nuts stores severing those sandwiches and many other items at their lunch counters in their stores in the borough of Brooklyn.
+In 2010, it was announced that the old-school Chock Full o’ Nuts lunch counters, complete with their legendary date-nut-raisin bread cream cheese sandwiches, would be returning to New York City.
+Currently, in 2020, there are two open Chock Full o’ Nuts stores serving those sandwiches and many other items at their lunch counters in the borough of Brooklyn.
 Yes, Chock full o’ Nuts lunch counters still live……..in Brooklyn.

 Photo: It1224 / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)